zgriebel/zach-griebel-portfolio/Experience.md

 #### August 2023 -December 2023, St. Paul

-Tutored students individually and in groups.
+-Tutored students individually and in groups.
 Student-Athlete Mentor for class with learning and behavior delays.

-Took students on tours of Hamline University to encourage their pursuit college with the Hamline "Hand-in-Hand" program.
+-Took students on tours of Hamline University to encourage their pursuit college with the Hamline "Hand-in-Hand" program.